angeloanan/MPC-DiscordRPC/README.md

 ```
 Now you can close the terminal.

 And voilà!
-It will now show in your Discord profile what you're watching/listening to on MPC-HC.
+It will now show in your Discord profile what you're watching/listening to on MPC.
 Enjoy.

 ## How to update